llooker/pbl-demo/README.md

-# Looker DemoEng WYSIWYG App
+# Looker PBL Demo Application

+This app is the new solution for PBL Demos.

 This is a react/node app featuring Looker's all new embed SDK to showcase PBL demos.